nf-core/pixelator/README.md

 ## Credits

-nf-core/pixelator was originally written by Pixelgen Technologies AB.
+nf-core/pixelator was originally written for [Pixelgen Technologies AB](https://www.pixelgen.tech/) by:

-We thank the following people for their extensive assistance in the development of this pipeline:
+- Florian De Temmerman
+- Johan Dahlberg
+- Alvaro Martinez Barrio

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->